joashgobin/boiler/logs/joashgobin-2025-12-09.md

 - Generate intermediate 1200px wide version of image for faster generation
 - Refactored message for intermediate image generation
 - Tweak
+- Do not compress files in static dev folder